-Since week 46 (week starting 11 November 2024) there has been a marked increase in diphtheria cases in the Western Cape (City of Cape Town) with 21 respiratory diphtheria cases and 25 asymptomatic carriers (contacts of the cases) testing positive for toxigenic C. diphtheriae.
-This included 3 clusters.
+Since week 46 (week starting 11 November 2024) there has been a marked increase in diphtheria cases in the Western Cape (City of Cape Town) with 22 respiratory diphtheria cases and 28 asymptomatic carriers (contacts of the cases) testing positive for toxigenic C. diphtheriae.
+This included 4 clusters.
 Two clusters were linked to a correctional facility in Cape Town: the first occurred in weeks 50 (beginning 9 December) - 51 (beginning 16 December) of 2024, involving one confirmed respiratory diphtheria case and 12 asymptomatic carriers.
-The second cluster was reported in week 7 (beginning 10 February) of 2025, with one confirmed respiratory case and 13 asymptomatic carriers.
+The second cluster was reported in week 7 (beginning 10 February) of 2025, with one confirmed respiratory case and 15 asymptomatic carriers.
 Another Western Cape cluster was recorded in weeks 1 (beginning 30 December) and 2 (beginning 6 January) of 2025, involving three confirmed respiratory diphtheria cases in children who regularly played together.
+The fourth cluster consisted of a father and son (reported in week 6, starting 3 February), with the son being a confirmed respiratory case and the father (reported in week 8, starting 17 February) being an asymptomatic carrier.
 An additional 16 confirmed respiratory diphtheria cases in the Western Cape were identified since week 46 of 2024 with no identified epidemiological links.
 In Gauteng, in week 2 of 2025 (week starting 13 January 2025), one cluster was reported, including one confirmed respiratory diphtheria case and one asymptomatic carrier testing positive for toxigenic C. diphtheriae (Figure 1).
+Additionally, a case was reported in Mpumalanga in week 9 (starting 25 February 2025).
+Contact tracing efforts are currently underway for this case.